Ways to Get a Bigger Tax Refund

 Our financial advisors can make recommendations and connect you with tax professionals to help you make tax-efficient decisions about your money—keeping more of what you’ve earned in your pocket.

-Connect with an advisor3.
-Ensure you are claiming the right credits
+Connect with your advisor3.
+Ensure you're claiming the right credits

 A tax credit is a dollar-for-dollar reduction in the amount of taxes that you owe the IRS.
 This makes them even more valuable than tax deductions, which simply reduce your taxable income for the year.